MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 - Good day ${user.name}.
 What can I do for you today?
 ```

-## Language Generation in action
+## LG in action

-You can use Language Generation in a variety of ways when developing bots.
+You can use LG in a variety of ways when developing bots.
 To start, create one or more [.lg file(s)][3] to cover all possible scenarios where you would use the language generation sub-system with your bot's replies to a user.

 # [C#](#tab/csharp)